stevenbell/tufts-ee201-web/README.md

 # tufts-ee201-web
-Course website for Tufts EE 201
+Website for Tufts EE 201: Fundamentals of Computer Systems and Engineeering

+This site is statically generated using [Jemdoc](http://jemdoc.jaboc.net/).